wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 ### Default plot size for new maxima sessions

-After the next start plots embedded into the worksheet will be created with this size if the value of `wxplot_size` isnât changed by maxima.
+After the next start plots embedded into the worksheet will be created with this size if the value of `wxplot_size` isn’t changed by maxima.

-In order to set the plot size of a single graph only use the following notation can be used that sets a variableâs value for one command only:
+In order to set the plot size of a single graph only use the following notation can be used that sets a variable’s value for one command only:

     wxdraw2d( explicit(x^2,x,-5,5)), wxplot_size=[480,480]$